 But keep in remembrance the name of your Lord and

 from the remembrance of Allah.
 If any do so, the loss is their own.
 Qur’an, 63:9

 There are many more forms of thikr: prayers during the night, supplication, meditation, and contemplation, as well as reading and studying the Holy Qur’an and the Traditions of the Prophet (PBUH).
 Thikr increases faith, enlightens our inner-selves, brings people closer to Allah, and yields tranquility and joy in the heart.
-Self satisfaction and comfort can be actualized only when a person maintains Allah in his or her heart and pleases Him.
+Self-satisfaction and comfort can be actualized only when a person maintains Allah in his or her heart and pleases Him.
 Allah reveals:

 they hear His verses rehearsed, find their faith strengthened and put (all) their trust in their Lord.
 Qur’an, 8:2

 This kind of deep faith in Allah will result in less inclination to use the world simply to collect money and achieve power.
 Thikru Allah is a primary ingredient in making a true believer who epitomizes all moral virtues (husnu al khuluq).
 Triumph and prosperity in life are directly related to the degree of practice of the virtues of this school of spiritual guidance, tazkiyah.
-Almighty Allah said:
+Almighty God said:

 But the ultimate success (falah or prosperity in the highest sense) is for the one who purifies

 I am in the Company of my servant as long as he remembers

 What better company could one wish for?
 Muslims tend to go so deeply into their business affairs that the worldly ones become a hindrance to worshipping Allah and seeking tazkiyah for their hearts.
 There is no justification for allowing business or family affairs to obstruct the spiritual development of tazkiyah.
-An example of this is related in the Holy Qur’an.
+An example of this is related to the Holy Qur’an.
 Allah said in Surah al Fat-h (the Opening):

 The desert Arabs who lagged behind will say to you: ‘we were engaged in (looking after)